mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 UnicodeEncodeError    Raised when a Unicode-related error occurs during encoding.
 UnicodeDecodeError    Raised when a Unicode-related error occurs during decoding.
 UnicodeTranslateError	 Raised when a Unicode-related error occurs during translating.
-ValueError	      Raised when a function gets an argument of correct type but improper value.
+ValueError	      Raised when a function gets an argument of the correct type but improper value.
 ZeroDivisionError	 Raised when the second operand of division or modulo operation is zero.
 ```